quicwg/base-drafts/draft-ietf-quic-transport.md

 {: #initial-format title="Initial Packet"}

-The Initial packet contains a long header as well as the Length and Packet Number fields.
-The first byte contains the Reserved and Packet Number Length bits.
+The Initial packet contains a long header as well as the Length and Packet Number fields; see {{long-header}}.
+The first byte contains the Reserved and Packet Number Length bits; see also {{long-header}}.
 Between the Source Connection ID and Length fields, there are two additional fields specific to the Initial packet.

 Token Length: